From the author:

-It is true that executives are not "better people" than others - they are "just human beings" and thus are neither infallible nor superior to wrong assessments, fatal decisions and momentous errors.
+It is true that executives are not “better people” than others - they are “simply people” and therefore neither infallible nor wrong about wrong judgments, fatal decisions and serious errors.

 But those who show respect for employees, who demonstrate greatness by confessing errors, asking for apology, praising others or accepting consequences for a mistake, thereby gain respect for themselves.

 Competent management cool figures